Make a financial health check part of your New Year’s resolution

 It’s not something we like to have to think about, but documenting your wishes for passing on your estate is good to do sooner rather than later.
 When working through the elements of your plan, keep in mind that there may be a tax liability for your family when your death benefits are passed on.
 However, there may be strategies available to minimise these, so ensure you receive advice now to maximise the benefits to your loved ones later on.
 A professional estate planning lawyer, like the experts we have on board at Evans Dixon Law, can help you draft your will, choose your executor, execute your Power of Attorney, plan your successors, and decide whether you could benefit from using a trust in your succession plans.

-Chat to a financial strategy advisor or planner
+Chat to a financial strategy adviser or planner